brianarciga1/Advanced-Coding-Course/Lab_5:_HTML_CSS_Website/Lab_5_AdvCod.md

 - `<script>`: Used to include JavaScript files.

 ## Understanding the CSS File
+The `style.css` file is used to style the webpage.
+Key elements include:
+- `* { margin: 0; padding: 0; }`: Resets default margins and padding.
-- `.main`: The main container for the webpage, including the background and overall layout.
+- `.main`: Styles the main container.
+- `.navbar`: Styles the navigation bar.
-- `.navbar`: Defines the navigation bar, containing menu items and the website logo.
+- `.logo`: Defines the appearance of the website logo.
-- `.menu ul li`: Styles the menu items inside the navigation bar.
+- `.menu ul li a`: Styles the menu links.
-- `.content`: Defines the main content area, including headings, paragraphs, and buttons.
+- `.content`: Styles the main text content.
-- `.form`: Styles the login form with input fields and buttons.
+- `.form`: Styles the login form section.
+- `.btn`: Styles buttons.

 ## Steps to Preview HTML/CSS Files Using Xcode